 1. I will mask up the bathroom and areas surrounding your bath thoroughly to prepare them for the procedure.

 Having resurfaced baths for many years, I have the expertise to make your bath look brand new again.
-Re-enamelling your bath will restore it to a like-new appearance and feel.
+After having your bath re-enamelled, it will look brand new and feel completely refreshed.

 How durable is bath re-enamelling?

 Once resurfaced, your bath’s new surface will remain in great condition for years.
-I’ll explain how to clean and care for the surface to maintain its flawless shine and smooth texture.
-For your peace of mind, all of my work comes with a 12-month guarantee.
+I’ll provide guidance on how to clean the surface, keeping it as shiny and smooth as possible.
+Every job I do is backed by a 12-month guarantee for your peace of mind.

 1) Contact me for my expert insight.

-3) I’ll have your quote sent out to you without delay.
+3) I’ll make sure your quote is sent to you promptly.

 Need a bath repair?
 Surface Doctor Abbots-Langley is a leading hard surface repair company in your area—call me at 0345 017 0787 now.

-I'm ready to help you with your bath and sink repairs in your bathroom and kitchen.
-You can count on me to produce the best repair out there.
-Call me today if you have any enquiries about what I can repair.
+I’m here to assist with your bath and sink repairs in both your bathroom and kitchen.
+Trust me to provide the highest quality repairs.
+Call today if you have questions about what I can repair.